 In their Grand Slam meetings, Nadal leads 10-6.
 They met in 9 Grand Slam finals.

 - At the Australian Open, Djokovic leads 2-0, both in the finals in 2012 and 2019.

-- In Paris, at the French Open, Nadal has defeated Djokovic six times, beating him twice in the finals, in 2012 and 2014.
+- In Paris, at the French Open, Nadal has defeated Djokovic six times, beating him three times in the final, in 2012, 2014 and 2020.

 - At Wimbledon, Djokovic leads 2-1 (Djokovic won their only meeting in the finals in 2011).